JoComp27/SOEN341-SA1/README.md

 - Read this tutorial: https://code.tutsplus.com/tutorials/how-to-create-a-phpmysql-powered-forum-from-scratch--net-10188
 - Create the basic backbone of the Stackoverflow-like website before the 10th of December (Deadline is the 14th.
 However, this coincide with midterm week and should be avoided)

+### Formatting for branch and issue names
+- For this, we will try to set up a neat formatting strategy to help us organise the project in a smart way.

+Formatting for name:
+SA1 #[issue number] : [Title of Issue]

+Formatting for description :
+Author: [Author of issue]

+Description : [Description of what shall be fixed]

+The issue number will be the main identifiers of issues and branches we will be creating.
+This number will help us identify what issue we will be talking about.